ItsMeh1/website/README.md

-# website
+# Website Info:
-Website for an org.
+Website was made for the Global Academy Alliance.
+Licensed under Appache 2.0 license.